OpenAtom-Linyaps/linyaps/docs/pages/en/guide/reference/commands/ll-cli/run.md

 The `ll-cli run` command can start a Linyaps application.
 This command supports running applications by name, or executing commands in the container instead of running the application.

+Advanced users can use the [`ll-cli` runtime configuration](../../../extra/runtime_config.md) to persist environment variables, mounts, devices, and instances globally or for one application.

 ## OPTIONS

 **-h, --help**